-How to Confirm That Your Toyota's Got a Failing Oxygen Sensor
+How To Confirm Your Toyota's Got A Failing Oxygen Sensor

 Like all sensors on a vehicle, oxygen sensors wear out over time.
 Oxygen sensors are located in the exhaust system.
 They’re constantly exposed to extremely high temperatures and combustion byproducts.
 So, they’re more prone to premature failure.

 Having one of your oxygen sensors fail is a pretty big deal.
 The oxygen sensor is responsible for detecting any imbalances in the air/fuel mixture.
 It then relays the information to the ECU so it can adjust the mixture accordingly.
 (Read more about the process here.)

 With a bad oxygen sensor, the ECU won’t receive accurate information.
 Therefore it won’t adjust the air/fuel mixture to the correct ratio.
 As a result, your engine’s performance suffers in a variety of ways.

 The Most Common Symptoms Of A Failed Oxygen Sensor

 The symptoms start to crop up after the air/fuel ratio gets thrown off.
 Keep an eye out for the most common symptoms of a rich or lean mixture:

 - Strong smell of gasoline when engine is idling.

 - Soot coating the inside of the tailpipe(s).